Albuquerque Truck Accident Attorney

 One of the first steps toward obtaining compensation for your trucking accident is to determine the cause of your crash.
 Identifying the cause may take investigating the collision and collecting possible sources of evidence, such as the truck’s black box or eyewitness accounts of what happened.
 An experienced attorney from The Fine Law Firm can help with your crash investigation, as well as with discovering the cause of the collision.
 Five of the most common causes of New Mexico truck accidents are as follows:

 - Truck driver mistake.
 Disobeying Federal Motor Carrier Safety Administration (FMCSA) rules, driving drowsy or distracted, speeding, driving drunk, or inattention to the road could all cause a serious collision.
-It is up the trucking company to properly train its drivers, and up to truck drivers to obey traffic laws.
+It is up to the trucking company to properly train its drivers, and up to truck drivers to obey traffic laws.

 - Lack of fleet maintenance.
 Commercial vehicles require daily inspections and frequent maintenance to operate as they should.
 Trucking companies and vehicle owners must maintain trucks regularly, scheduling repairs as needed.
 Truck drivers must fill out daily inspection reports.
 Lack of fleet maintenance could cause dangerous equipment breakdowns.